-First, explain that the present continuous is something which is happening NOW – it's real time only.
-There is also the future use of the present continuous “What are you doing on Monday?” but you might want to leave that for a different lesson.
-It can be confusing to teach two new concepts at once.
+First, explain that the present continuous is happening NOW – it’s real-time.
+In addition, the future meaning of the present continuous also exists, for example, “What are you doing on Monday?”
+However, you might want to leave that for a different lesson because it can be confusing to teach two new concepts at once.

-Mime things so they understand the meaning such as "I am walking to the end of the class".
-"I am writing on the board" while you are writing.
+Start by miming actions to indicate that they are happening now.
+For instance, say, “I am walking to the end of the class.”
+Repeat this while you are walking.
+“I am writing on the board” while you are writing.

-Bring three students up to the front and tell them to mime an action that they know how to say in English.
-For example drinking, eating, running, walking, talking, etc. Give the students the action written on a piece of paper if they do not have enough ideas of their own - have those ready in advance.
+First, bring three students up to the front and tell them to mime an action they know how to say in English.
+For example, drinking, eating, running, walking, talking, etc. Give the students the action written on a piece of paper if they do not have enough ideas – have those ready in advance.

 Tell all three students to start miming their action at the same time – three different actions.
 Then you say one of them – “He is drinking” – and the class calls out the name of the student who is drinking.
 Then say, “She is walking” – and the students name the one who is walking.